Stebis-dev/Battleship/README.md

 v.1 was created using struct and windows.h for colorfull efects (and is very very glitchy)

-v.2 is being developed using OOP and ANSI for colorfull efects . . .
+v.2 is being developed using OOP

 json.hpp from: